 A surrender can take one of two forms: ‘express’ or ‘implied’ surrender.
 Let’s look at both of those in turn.

-An express surrender is when the terms of the ending of the tenancy are agreed by both parties in writing in a deed.
+An express surrender is when the landlord and tenant(s) agree the terms of the ending of the tenancy in writing in a deed.

 It is strongly advisable to surrender the tenancy in writing because surrenders without a written agreement (implied surrenders) are a lot messier and more complicated.

-In particular, as will be explained below, a landlord needs to make it clear under what conditions they are taking back the keys.
-For example, if a landlord relet their property to a new set of tenants after a short void period and then went back to the original tenants to pursue them for losses caused by the void period, they would risk the original tenancy being judged to have ended by operation of law when they relet the property.
+In particular, as we will explain below, a landlord needs to make it clear under what conditions they will take back the keys.
+For example, if a landlord relet their property to a new set of tenants after a short void period and then went back to the original tenants to pursue them for losses caused by the void period, once could determine that the original tenancy had ended when the landlord relet the property.

-In addition, if a landlord does not ensure the situation is clear, they could be deemed to be illegally evicting the tenant.
+In addition, if a landlord does not ensure the situation is clear, the courts may deem that they are illegally evicting the tenant.

-For example, the tenant might give back the keys to the landlord without making clear that the tenancy was now over; if the landlord changed the locks and the tenant then came back and wanted access to the property, the landlord could be seen as illegally excluding the tenant from the property.
+For example, the tenant might give back the keys to the landlord without making clear that the tenancy was now over; if the landlord changed the locks and the tenant then came back and wanted access to the property, one could determine that the landlord was illegally excluding the tenant from the property.

 Again, the underlying issue here would be that the parties’ actions did not unequivocally prove that the tenancy was over.
-Having a well written deed of surrender should help landlords avoid all such problems.
+A well written deed of surrender should help landlords avoid all such problems.